totoro642/google-cloud-java/docs/endpoint.md

 The endpoint will be resolved to `transportendpoint.com`.

 ### Endpoint Hierarchy
-1. If set in the TransportChannelProvider, use this endpoint.
+1. If set in the TransportChannelProvider, use this value.
 Otherwise, go to the next step.
-2. If set via the ClientSettings, use this endpoint.
+2. If set via the ClientSettings, use this value.
 Otherwise, go to the next step.
-3. Use the default endpoint (Default endpoint will hit Google servers)
+3. Use the default endpoint

 ### How can I confirm the endpoint the library is using
 Assuming you have configured a custom endpoint, like: